 It sounds so common and repetitive: “Remember the past!
 Learn from your previous mistakes!”
 The past is a very broad term that rarely deals with just one person’s life.
 It includes years, decades, centuries… It involves personal experiences and life lessons from elusive ancestors.
 Those past events still teach us a lot if only we are willing to learn from them.
 On Kauai, such lessons are learned from Kamokila Hawaiian Village.

 I couldn’t miss visiting a place that uncovered the past and lifestyle of aboriginal Polynesian people of the island and their descendants.
-Although my husband resisted looking for an “artificial memorial” at first, we ended up going to the village anyway.
-Little did he know that it would become one of his favorite places on Kauai.
+Although Roshan resisted checking out an “artificial site” at first, we ended up going to the village anyway.
+Little did he know that it would become one of his favorite places on the island.

 Uncovering the Past at Kamokila Hawaiian Village

-Kamokila Hawaiian Village is a family-owned and operated business focused on keeping the culture alive.
+Kamokila Hawaiian Village is a family-owned and operated business focused on keeping Hawaiian culture alive.
 The story of recreating the site started with Benjamin Ohai over half a century ago.
 As a little boy, growing up on Kauai, he always knew about remains of once blossoming Hawaiian village.
-Many years later, his son-in-law, Senator Billy Fernandes, brought up to him idea of rebuilding the ancient settlement.
+Many years later, his son-in-law, Senator Billy Fernandes, brought up to him the idea of rebuilding the ancient settlement.
 Benjamin liked it, and the work began.

 Unfortunately, Ohai died before seeing this dream village come to life.
-With help of family members and friends, Fernandes pursued this vision and despite the hard work was able to present the village to the public in 1979.
+With the help of family members and friends, Fernandes pursued this vision and despite the hard work was able to present the village to the public in 1979.

 Keep the Culture Alive

-Today, Kamokila Hawaiian Village is more than a popular tourist attraction.
+Today, the Village is more than a popular tourist attraction.
 Along with cultural tours through the property, canoe rides up the Wailua River, kayak rentals, and hiking adventures to Secret Falls, the site’s main purpose is to uncover the past, remember the ancient roots, and keep the culture alive.
 Visitors and locals have an amazing opportunity to immerse into the world of old Hawaii, imagine the lifestyle of its ancestors, and play traditional Hawaiian games.

-The interest to Kamokila and its past rose in 1995 with release of the movie Outbreak with such superstars as Dustin Hoffman, Rene Russo, Kevin Spacey, and Morgan Freeman.
+The interest to Kamokila and its past rose in 1995 after release of the movie Outbreak with such superstars as Dustin Hoffman, Rene Russo, Kevin Spacey, and Morgan Freeman.
 The opening scene with a burning village was shot at the site.
 Up to this day, Kamokila Hawaiian Village features some of the structures from the set.